istio/istio.io/content/en/docs/tasks/security/authz-tcp/index.md

 ## Enforce workload-level access control for TCP traffic

-The command creates a `bookinfo-ratings-v2` policy that grants the access to the MongoDB workload at port 27017 for `cluster.local/ns/default/sa/bookinfo-ratings-v2` service account that represents the `ratings-v2` workload:
+After configuring all requests be denied by default, we need to create a `bookinfo-ratings-v2` policy that lets requests coming from the `cluster.local/ns/default/sa/bookinfo-ratings-v2` service account through to the MongoDB workload at port `27017`.

+We grant access to the service account, because requests coming from the `ratings-v2` workload are issued using the `cluster.local/ns/default/sa/bookinfo-ratings-v2` service account.

+Enforce workload-level access control for TCP traffic coming from the `cluster.local/ns/default/sa/bookinfo-ratings-v2` service account:

 {{< text bash >}}
 $ kubectl apply -f - <<EOF